OpenSaMD/OpenSaMD/docs/released/sop-document-record-control.md

 changes either utilising the GitHub interface or a local `git` install.
 If they approve of the changes then they leave their approval within the GitHub interface.

+In some cases, especially when the document was retrieved from provided regulatory templates and the processes defined by the new documents are not yet in place within the company, it can be appropriate to approve the inclusion of the document and keep a record of the need to undergo follow-up change and review of the documents in question.
+This is particularly helpful in the scenario of initially creating a whole new set of documents based on regulatory templates.
+An appropriate record in this case would be a GitHub issue with a checklist for each of the documents that need subsequent further refinement and review.

 | Participants                                                |
 | ----------------------------------------------------------- |